projectara/greybus-spec/source/bridged_phy.rst

     =======  ==============  ======  ==========      ===========================
     Offset   Field           Size    Value           Description
     =======  ==============  ======  ==========      ===========================
-    0        size            2       Number          SDIO size of data to be transfer 2        data            ...
+    0        data_blocks     2       Number          SDIO number of blocks of data to transfer 2        data_blksz      2       Number          SDIO size of the blocks of data to transfer 4        data            ...
 Data            SDIO Data
     =======  ==============  ======  ==========      ===========================

 If Request data_flags field have the GB_SDIO_DATA_WRITE flag set, the